-Where your workplace or trade academy is your classroom and your employer or trade tutor is your teacher.
-Future Pathways is a practical work experience and trades academy programme designed to further extend you by immersing you in the real world of work, building upon the Level 1 and Level 2 courses.
-In short, you quickly learn what your future pathway is going to look like and be likel As a work experience student, you are contracted to the course and to an employer through Gateway.
-In addition to classroom learning, you complete a maximum of 20 weeks' work experience together with projects your industry training provider and employer will assess on-the-job.
-Alternatively, as a trades academy student, you are also contracted to the course and to your tertiary provider.
-In addition to classroom learning, you will complete a maximum of 33 weeks' trade training with the added benefit of acquiring a further 29-45 credits at NCEA Level 3.
+Future Pathways is a practical work experience and trades academy programme designed to extend you by immersion in the real world of work, based on the Level 1 and Level 2 courses.
+As a work experience student, you are contracted to the course and to an employer through Gateway.
+In addition to classroom learning, you complete a minimum work experience of 10 weeks together with projects your industry training provider or employer will assess on-the-job.
+If you choose to be a Trades Academy student, you are also contracted to the course and to your tertiary provider which is MITTA.
+In addition to classroom learning, you must complete a maximum of 33 weeks trade training with the added benefit of acquiring a further 29-45 credits at NCEA Level 3.

-Practical, fun and applied best describes the knowledge learning for a Future Pathways student.
-From 'how to get a job in five minutes' to negotiating a workplace agreement with a real employer to working with industry professionals, you build a self-confidence that puts you ahead of your peers in terms of a real awareness of what employers want and need from you as a future member of the workforce.
+From 'how to get a job' to negotiating a workplace agreement with a real employer to working with industry professionals, you will have developed self-confidence that gives you a real awareness of what employers want and need from you as a future member of the workforce.
 Your industry training provider and employer or trade tutor trains and assesses your practical studies programme.
-You have a further opportunity to take part in short courses to develop teamwork, leadership and life skills necessary for the next chapter of your young life beyond school.
 You also complete a Workplace First Aid certificate, qualifying you for two years as a workplace first responder.
-The routine of a Future Pathways student will force you at Level 3 to quickly learn how to manage your normal school studies with extensive practical learning commitments, to be communicative, organised and absolutely prepared.
+At Level 3, you are expected to manage your school studies with extensive practical learning commitments, to be communicative, organised and absolutely prepared.